 - City of Stars (Emma Stone and Justin Hurwitz)

-So there you have it – a complete guide to conduct a beautiful non-religious wedding.
-It can have its own rituals and rites, it can speak of special wedding vows and promise but at the heart of it, these weddings are the same as others – the beginning of the most beautiful time of your lives with the person you love the most in your life.
+So there you have it – a complete guide to conducting a beautiful non-religious wedding.
+It can have its own rituals and rites, it can speak of special wedding vows and promises but at the heart of it, these weddings are the same as others – the beginning of the most beautiful time of your lives with the person you love the most in your life.

 As long as the person is officially registered to marry someone legally, you can have a wedding without a priest.
 The person who marries you two should legally have the power to do so and that is the only thing that matters.